Cholaking/Machine-Learning/README.md

 This model is not accurate, just a running code. need fine tuning.

 rfile.Lab1 is a .r file as per the required format.
 03/30/2024.

+Lab2 is completed and updated in this folder today, april 14th.